EverestWorks/EverTerm/src/Current/Windows/DOCS.md

 Mod files should have a .py extension.
 Mod file names should only contain letters, digits, and underscores (no spaces or special characters).
 Avoid using Python keywords or built-in module names as mod file names.
+Your mod has to be understandable from the name of the file to help prevent confusion when you have more than one mnod loaded.

 ## Tips
 You can create multiple mod files, each defining different custom commands.